 Nonspendable - amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to be maintained intact.
-The District's nonspendable fund balance consists of prepaid items and operating reserves paid to Joint Water Plant Fund and the Joint Wastewater Treatment Plant Fund.
+The District's nonspendable fund balance consists of prepaid items and operating reserves paid to the Joint Water Plant Fund and the Joint Wastewater Treatment Plant Fund.

 Restricted - amounts that can be spent only for specific purposes because of constitutional provisions or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments.
-The District's restricted fund balances consist of unspent bond proceeds in the Capital Projects Fund and capitalized interest from the sale of bonds and property taxes levied for debt service in the Debt Service Fund.
+The District's restricted fund balances consist of unspent bond proceeds in the Capital Projects Fund and property taxes levied for debt service in the Debt Service Fund.

 Committed - amounts that can be used only for specific purposes determined by a formal action of the Board of Directors.
 The Board is the highest level of decision-making authority for the District.
 Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by the Board.
 Committed fund balance also incorporates contractual obligations to the extent that existing resources in the fund have been specifically committed for use in satisfying those contractual requirements.
-The District's committed fund balance consists of amounts in the Joint Wastewater Treatment Plant Fund.
+The District does not have any committed fund balances.